Concord New Energy: China WindPower Group

 In April 2007 Hong Kong Pharmaceutical acquired China Wind Power Holdings Limited as a reverse IPO.
 The listed company also renamed to China WindPower Group Limited (upper cap "P") after the deal.
 The listed company also owned a subsidiary that known as "China Windpower Group Limited" until 2009.
-China Windpower (lower cap "p") was sold to Johnson Ko, which China Windpower (lower cap "p") was the direct parent company of Nam Pei Hong Sum Yung Drugs business (see above section #Nam Pei Hong International for the details).

 The company and its subsidiaries were engaged in engineering, procurement and construction (EPC), operation and maintenance of wind power plants, the manufacture of wind power equipment and other wind power related business.

 In 2009, fellow listed company CLP Group acquired 50% stake of a subsidiary of China WindPower Group for HK$101.3 million.
 The joint venture and former subsidiary, CLP-CWP Wind Power Investment Limited, owned wind farms in Fuxin, Liaoning Province, China.

 Concord New Energy

 In 2015, the listed company was renamed to Concord New Energy Group Limited.
 According to the press release, since the company had acquired solar farm in 2011, the company's newly installed power generating capacity had been mainly from solar power since 2014, thus renaming the company.

 In November 2017, the company suspended the issuance of its bond.
 The public offering of the bond was resumed in January 2018.
-In 2017, Fitch Ratings assigned a "BB-" rating to the company.
+In 2017, Fitch Ratings assigned a "BB−" rating to the company.

 In 2018, Concord New Energy was part of the consortium to provide venture funding to Malta Inc., a spin off of Alphabet Inc.